Fire Safety Guidelines for the Workplace

 - Follow the escape routes and go to the muster point outside the building.

-- Close the doors behind you when exiting the building to help prevent fire from spreading.
+- Close the doors behind you when exiting the building to help prevent the fire from spreading.

 - Never use an elevator.
 Depending on the magnitude of the fire, elevators may shut mid-transit due to electrical damage.